 The remote-sensing Sich-1M spacecraft was supposed to be delivered into a 681 by 640-kilometer orbit with an inclination of 82.5 degrees toward the Equator, however initial radar observations by NORAD found the third stage of the launch vehicle and both payloads in the 281 by 639-kilometer orbit.
 It could be an indication that the second burn of the Tsyklon-3's third stage failed, leaving the spacecraft in a useless and unstable orbit.
 The second ignition of the third stage engine to circularize the orbit was expected to take place 39 minutes after the launch.

 In the meantime, the official press release from KB Yuzhnoe in Dnepropetrovsk, Ukraine, which built both the launcher and the payload, stated that the mission successfully reached its intended orbit.
-Only 48 hours after the launch, Russian sources confirmed that the launch did not reach intended orbit due to the abnormal performance of the third stage and the orbital life span of both satellites will be cut short as a result.
+Only 48 hours after the launch, Russian sources confirmed that the payload had not reached its intended orbit due to abnormal performance of the third stage and the orbital life span of both satellites will be cut short as a result.
 Sich-1M might work only one year instead of three, while KS5MF2 could reenter after six months.
 Unofficial reports from Ukraine also indicated that after separation from the third stage, both satellites tumbled in space, thus greatly reducing power supply from solar panels.

 Russian mission control supported this launch, however Ukranian ground control station took over the responsibility for both payloads after they reached orbit.